 The Relics of St. Elizabeth Church

 With great reverence and humility, St Elizabeth has been blessed with several relics.
-These relics in their reliquaries have been placed in the "Arch of Triumph" structure that is high above the altar, or are encased in the altar itself for veneration.
+These relics in their reliquaries previously placed in the "Arch of Triumph" structure high above the altar are encased in the altar itself for veneration.

 Elizabeth of Hungary, T.O.S.F, (1207 - 1231) was a princess of the Kingdom of Hungary, Landgravine of Thuringia, Germany, and a greatly venerated Catholic saint who was an early member of the Third Order of St. Francis, by which she is honored as its patroness.
 Elizabeth was married at the age of 14, and widowed at 20.
 After her husband’s death she sent her children away and regained her dowry, using the money to build a hospital where she herself served the sick.
 She became a symbol of Christian charity after her death at the age of 24 and was quickly canonized in 1235 by Pope Gregory IX.
 She is a patron of hospitals, nurses, bakers, brides, countesses, dying children, exiles, homeless people, lace-makers and widows.
 Her Feast is celebrated on November 17th.